 Aside from its honey and festivities, Minco is buzzing with unique boutiques and timeless antique shops in its charming downtown area.
 Take a leisurely walk down the historic sidewalks and shop for vintage finds at Blossom Time Shops.

-Now that shopping is over, I bet you are hungry.
+Now that shopping is done, I bet you are hungry.
 Lucky for you, Minco just wouldn't be complete without checking out the dining scene swarming with local flavor.
 Tantalize your taste buds with a 21st century twist on authentic Mexican cuisine at Nachitos Mexican American Grill or if you're in the mood for a mouthwatering burger or some tasty ice cream, head over to The Dairy Boy, an old fashion drive-in that has been a Minco highlight for over 30 years and counting.

 Whether you're in The Land of Milk and Honey for the annual town festival or simply visiting for a leisurely getaway, Minco is sure to please with its big-hearted hospitality and honey-lovin' fun!